phrugsa-limbunlom/generative-modelling/README.md

-# Generative Modelling - Diffusion, Energy-Based and Flow-Based Models
+# Generative Modelling: Comparative Study of Diffusion, Energy-Based, and Flow-Based Models

-Implementations of various generative models including Energy-Based Models (EBM), Diffusion Models, Flow Matching, and Score Matching on 2D toy datasets.
+This repository contains implementations of contemporary generative modeling approaches: Energy-Based Models (EBM), Diffusion Probabilistic Models, Flow Matching, and Score-Based Models.
+All models are trained and evaluated on 2D synthetic datasets to facilitate theoretical understanding and visual interpretation.

 ## Models Implemented